 - 8.1.
 In accordance with the DfE's Working together to improve school attendance, there are very limited circumstances where the academy will grant a leave of absence during term time.
-These are: - Taking part in a regulated performance or employment abroad - Attending an interview - A temporary, time limited part-time timetable (see section 17) - Exceptional circumstances: the academy may grant a leave of absence for exceptional circumstances at their discretion.
+These are: - Taking part in a regulated performance or employment abroad - Attending an interview - A temporary, time limited part-time timetable (see section 18) - Exceptional circumstances: the academy may grant a leave of absence for exceptional circumstances at their discretion.
 This must be requested in advance by a parent who the child normally lives with.
 The academy will consider each application individually taking into account the specific facts and circumstances and relevant background context behind the request.
 If a leave of absence is granted, it is for the academy to determine the length of time the child can be away from the academy. - 8.2.
-The need or desire for a holiday or other absence for the purpose of leisure or recreation is not an exceptional circumstance and will not be authorised. - 8.3.
+The law does not grant parents/carers the automatic right to take their child out of school during term time for holidays or other absence such as trips and visits.
+The academy will not authorise any leave of absence in term-time unless satisfied the reason for absence is exceptional.
+The academy will consider each application individually.
+A leave of absence is granted entirely at the academy's discretion.
+Parents/carers should not make plans to take their child out of school without making a request to the school first and the school gives permission for the absence.
+The request should be made by the parent/carer with whom the child normally lives. - 8.3.
 Leave of absence will not be granted for a child to take part in protest activity during academy hours.